 In this case it is helpful to use an MRI (Magnetic Resonance Imaging) to view the structures in the foot.
 The MRI may include adding dye to the joint, in which case this is called an MRI Arthrogram.
 If the dye leaks out the bottom of the joint this may confirm a plantar plate tear, see image below.
 After having an MRI Arthrogram you will meet with your doctor again and determine if surgery is necessary, and if so, what surgery you need.

 The MRI Arthrogram will be performed at a facility specialized to perform this type of procedure.
 Your doctor will refer you directly to the facility and ensure that you are able to get the test.

 Ultrasound for Plantar Plate Injuries

-Your doctor may alternatively decide to perform an ultrasound of the plantar plate, which is faster than an MRI but significantly less useful for viewing the structures and planning a surgery.
-This is a good option if your doctor needs to determine if a further MRI is necessary, or if an MRI is not an option for you due to claustrophobia or certain metal body implants.
+Your doctor may alternatively decide to perform an ultrasound of the plantar plate, which is faster than an MRI but significantly less useful for viewing the structures and planning surgery.
+This is a good option if your doctor needs to determine if a MRI is necessary, or if an MRI is not an option for you due to claustrophobia or certain metal body implants.

 Plantar Plate Repair Surgery